 “We’re saying ‘right, okay, we’re playing two weeks before the league starts,” said Robinson.
 “But you have to take it as a positive and try to focus on what you need to do and get up to speed as quick as you can.
 It’s not ideal, but it is what it is.
 We much prefer to be in this tournament and we’re going to have a go to try and get through this round in this tournament.
 Both teams will be in the same boat.”

 Vancouver’s only issue is finding a proper box-to-box midfielder beside Matias Laba.
+Perhaps they’ve found their answer in midfielder Mauro Rosales, who returns after a season away from the team.
 However, if the newcomers shine right away and Williams provides a calming presence at right back, then the Whitecaps should be able to grab a playoff spot.